lvanschilfgaarde/lordcephei.github.io/pages/buildingfpinput.md

 ### _Purpose_
 _____________________________________________________________

-This tutorial aims to explain how to use the **blm**{: style="color: blue"} tool, amongst others, to automatically generate input files.
+This tutorial serves two primary purposes:

+1. It shows how to construct input files from various sources,
+2. It explains the main features of the **lmf**{: style="color: blue"} basis set.

 ### _Preliminaries_

 _____________________________________________________________

 This tutorial assumes you have **blm**{: style="color: blue"} installed.
 Additionally, **poscar2init**{: style="color: blue"}, **lmchk**{: style="color: blue"}, **lmscell**{: style="color: blue"}, **poscar2site**{: style="color: blue"} and **cif2site**{: style="color: blue"} may be required for some sections.

 **blm**{: style="color: blue"} can either make a new input file, saved as _actrl.ext_{: style="color: green"} or you can use your current _ctrl.ext_{: style="color: green"} input file and specify structural data in a seperate file, _site.ext_{: style="color: green"}.
 Additional files are needed in either case.
 These come in the form _init.ext_{: style="color: green"} which contains the basic structural information **blm**{: style="color: blue"} needs to generate the template input file, or _site.ext_{: style="color: green"} which contains additional structural data for use with a current input file.